dortania/OpenCore-Legacy-Patcher/SOURCE.md

 * [GUI (Graphical Based App)](https://nightly.link/dortania/OpenCore-Legacy-Patcher/workflows/build-app-wxpython/main/OpenCore-Patcher.app%20%28GUI%29.zip)

 **Warning**: These binaries should not be used without first consulting the [CHANGELOG](./CHANGELOG.md).
-Do not distribute these links in forums, please link to this file instead.
+Do not distribute these links in forums, please link to this document instead.

 * Users running new builds of the project without understanding what has changed are at a higher risk of bricking their installation as they do not read any warnings provided in the CHANGELOG.
 We wish to minimize these situations as much as possible.

 ## Getting Started

 To start, ensure you have Python 3.6 or newer installed.
-Additionally, ensure that they were downloaded from the official source, [python.org](https://www.python.org/downloads/macos/).
+Additionally, ensure that it was downloaded from the official source, [python.org](https://www.python.org/downloads/macos/).

-* Python installations either preinstalled or provided with Xcode/Xcode Command Line Tools are unsupported due to reliablility issues.
+* Python installations either preinstalled or provided with Xcode or the Xcode Command Line Tools are unsupported due to reliability issues.

 Once Python is installed, open Terminal and run the following: